Automations: delay feature

 With the delay feature for the automation tool, you can set up actions to be performed automatically and at your preferred time and date.

-Learn more about sales automations
+Learn more about sales automations in our blog post.

 Where to find the delay feature